Bitcrusher32/logdoc-loop-system/SPEC.md

 ## 4. Required concepts

 ### 4.1 LogDoc
 A living operational context document for a technical project.

 It records what is known, what has changed, what has been validated, what remains risky, and what should happen next.

 ### 4.2 Loop
 The repeated cycle of:

 Attempt → Observe → Interpret → Record → Decide Next Step
 The loop should continue until the project reaches a breakpoint, milestone, abandonment point, or publication state.

 ### 4.3 Definitive Known
 A fact that should be treated as stable until contradicted.

 Examples:

-operating system version
+ - operating system version
-target architecture
+ - target architecture
-installed tool path
+ - installed tool path
-validated command
+ - validated command
-current repo branch
+ - current repo branch
-confirmed dependency version
+ - confirmed dependency version
-known device state
+ - known device state
-known unsafe action
+ - known unsafe action

-Definitive knowns should be explicit, not implied.
+Definitive knowns should be explicit, not implied, and should be project-context dependant.

 ### 4.4 Scope
 The current active work.

 Scope should answer:

-What are we doing now?
+ - What are we doing now?
-What are we not doing now?
+ - What are we not doing now?
-What counts as success?
+ - What counts as success?
-What is intentionally deferred?
+ - What is intentionally deferred?

 ### 4.5 Non-Scope
 Work that may be historically related but is not allowed to drive the current task.
 This prevents old project goals from contaminating the active plan.

-4.6 Risk Boundary
+### 4.6 Risk Boundary
 A point where the cost of being wrong increases.

 Examples:

-moving from host-side tests to device installs deleting generated files restoring a device publishing compatibility claims running destructive commands touching production data changing security-sensitive configuration
+ - moving from host-side tests to device installs
+ - deleting generated files
+ - restoring a device
+ - publishing compatibility claims
+ - running destructive commands
+ - touching production data
+ - changing security-sensitive configuration

 Crossing a risk boundary should require a breakpoint or explicit validation step.